Jayavarman II: Interpretations on Java

-Historical assessment
+Historical assessment and legacy

-More broadly, debate continues as to whether Jayavarman II's rule truly represented a seminal turning point in Khmer history, the creation of an independent unified state from small feuding principalities, or was instead part of a long process toward that end.
+It is debated as to whether Jayavarman II's rule truly represented a seminal turning point in Khmer history, the creation of an independent unified state from small feuding principalities, or was instead part of a long process toward that end.
 Inscriptions indicate that later Khmer kings treated him as the august first in their line and font of their own legitimacy, but Hindu civilization had existed already for centuries in the region; the fact that Jayavarman was the second monarch to carry that name is a sign that there was already long line of kings of significant states in the region.

+Saloth Sâr ("Pol Pot"), viewed the achievements of Jayavarman II and the Angkorian civilization as proof of the inherent greatness of the Khmer people.
+The Khmer Rouge ideology was a blend of Marxism-Leninism and intense nationalism, aiming to restore the perceived former glory of the Khmer Empire associated with Jayavarman II.
+Adopted on 5 January 1976, the flag of Democratic Kampuchea (DK) featured a yellow, three-towered temple—representing Angkor Wat, incorporating Angkorian imagery into the regime's national symbolism.
+However, the political and religious system of Jayavarman II's era was fundamentally different from the ideology of the Khmer Rouge.